nicholas-yjtang/interview/programming/threading/README.md

 ```
 However what you want to achieve is to print out the thread ID as it receives messages from client programs with messages inside the implementation of the connection_handle.
 How would you do this?

+On further testing of your application, you notice occasionally the server program will hang.
+What is the cause of this issue, and how would you fix it?

 # Solution

+## To output the thread ID

 We will simply pass in a struct to the thread function that contains the thread ID, and have the create_thread function write the thread id to a reference of the struct